 Island Outreach Itinerary

-Volunteers start the program by visiting the Centre National de Recherches Océanographiques (the Oceanographic Research Institute of Madagascar) in Nosy Be, where they will receive a short introduction to marine conservation by one of the institutes leading Malagasy marine researchers followed by a fascinating tour of the marine museum, which has a large collection of specimens covering all aspects of marine life and its evolution in Madagascar.
+Volunteers start the program by meeting at the Oasis Coffee shop at 9 am on the Monday morning.
+Once the group has gathered, transport will take volunteers to the Centre National de Recherches Océanographiques (the Oceanographic Research Institute of Madagascar) in Nosy Be, where volunteers will receive a short introduction to marine conservation by one of the institutes leading Malagasy marine researchers.
+This is followed by a fascinating tour of the marine museum, which has a large collection of specimens covering all aspects of marine life and its evolution in Madagascar.

 Nosy Mamoko Island